ChrisHughes/orb_slam_2_ros/README.md

 ## ROS parameters and topics
 ### Parameters
-In the launch files which can be found at ros/launch there are different parameters which can be adjusted:
+There are three types of parameters right now: static- and dynamic ros parameters and camera settings from the config file.
+The static parameters are send to the ROS parameter server at startup and are not supposed to change.
+They are set in the launch files which are located at ros/launch.
+The parameters are:

 - **publish_pointcloud**: Bool.
 If the pointcloud containing all key points (the map) should be published.
+- **pointcloud_frame_id**: String.
+The Frame id of the Pointcloud/map.
+- **camera_frame_id**: String.
+The Frame id of the camera position.

+Dynamic parameters can be changed at runtime.
+Either by updating them directly via the command line or by using [rqt_reconfigure](http://wiki.ros.org/rqt_reconfigure) which is the recommended way.
+The parameters are:

 - **localize_only**: Bool.
 Toggle from/to only localization.
 The SLAM will then no longer add no new points to the map.
 - **reset_map**: Bool.
 Set to true to erase the map and start new.
 After reset the parameter will automatically update back to false.
-- **pointcloud_frame_id**: String.
-The Frame id of the Pointcloud/map.
-- **camera_frame_id**: String.
-The Frame id of the camera position.
 - **min_num_kf_in_map**: Int.
 Number of key frames a map has to have to not get reset after tracking is lost.

+Finally, the intrinsic camera calibration parameters along with some hyperparameters can be found in the specific yaml files in orb_slam2/config.

 ### Published topics
 The following topics are being published and subscribed to by the nodes: